Managing Devices with Linux Device Drivers

 - The basic framework used for a Linux kernel device driver

 - Fundamentals of device driver programming, including interrupt handling and memory allocation

 - How devices can be managed from user-space and a comparison with kernel-based management

 - Some of the tools and techniques available for debugging device drivers.

-Doulos Senior Member Technical Staff and Linux expert Simon Goda will present this training webinar, which will consist of a one-hour session, and will be interactive with Q&A participation from attendees.
+Simon Goda is a Doulos Senior Member Technical Staff and Linux expert.
+Simon will present this training webinar, which will consist of a one-hour session, and will be interactive with Q&A participation from attendees.